 If an invitation does not specify a dress code, then an individual probably should reach out the Special Events Department of the charity to inquire about dress attire for the event.

-Here are some basic guidelines for charity parties based on what is specified on an invitation:
+Here are some basic guidelines for gala or charity parties based on what is specified on an invitation:

 White tie event